 More specifically, the following treatments may help with shoulder bursitis:

 - Anti-inflammatories: Aspirin or ibuprofen can reduce swelling and discomfort in the shoulder.
+They are available to purchase over the counter or online.

 - Rest: Reducing shoulder movement can stop the bursa from getting more irritated and give it time to heal.
 A shoulder brace can help.
 Along with rest, some gentle shoulder exercises can stop the joint from becoming stiff.

 - Ice packs: When an injury or overuse causes bursitis, an ice pack can help within the first 5 days.
 Apply ice every 15 to 20 minutes at 4 to 6-hour intervals to reduce pain and swelling.
+Ice packs are available for purchase online.

 - Steroid injections: If symptoms persist, a doctor can inject corticosteroids in or around the bursa.
 This reduces swelling and discomfort.
 The effects may be temporary, but treatment can be repeated several times.